 - Remove clamps, wipe away excess glue and flip over.

-Now that the body is assembled it’s time to attach the tube straps.
+With the body is assembled it’s time to attach the tube straps.
 This took me a bit of measuring and calculating and measuring and calculating.
-The math wasn’t working, because my stupid calculator refused to let me insert a fraction without first converting it to a decimal 😄.
+The math wasn’t working, because my stupid calculator refused to let me insert a fraction without first converting it to a decimal ? ?

 In the end, after much cussing and hair pulling I figured it out.
-I centered the top and bottom tube straps first then figured I’d tackle the even spacing of the 5 remaining.
+I centered the top and bottom tube straps first then figured I’d tackle the even spacing of the remaining 5 sets.

 I tried math again (ouchie) and then started grabbing scrap wood to see if any one of those would allow me to evenly space the remaining tube straps.
 A plywood scrap was too narrow and a paint stick laid flat was too wide.